fredrikwidlund/libdynamic/docs/apireference.rst

 Bounds checking
 ---------------

-Since libdynamic is low-level high-performance library, bounds checking is left for the user to implement when and where needed.
+Since libdynamic is a low-level and high-performance library, bounds checking is left for the user to implement when and where needed.

 Memory allocation